gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/rpcs.rst

 A lot of this should look familiar from the :doc:`daemons` example.
 Let's focus on the parts we haven't seen before.

-This call registers the RPC:
+This call defines the RPC:

 .. code-block:: python